TasvirChi/nginx-vod-module/README.md

 - Thumbnail capture
 - Playback rate change - 0.5x up to 2x

-You will also need to install the kaltura-ffmpeg package.
+You will also need to install the borhan-ffmpeg package.

 ### URL structure